dtison/Yii-Bum-Stack/README.md

 }
 ```

-Then:
+#### Building from source

 ```shell
 grunt build

 ```
+Will concantenate your source files and produce one file in /public_html/js

 Should say:

 Done, without errors.

-The directories:
+When using Yii, it is important to make sure the following directories have 777 permissions:

 * public_html/assets
 * public_html/debug
 * public_html/protected/runtime

-Must all be set to 777 permissions.

 .htaccess must be in public_html on the server.
-If you don't have one working with Yii, this one works
+If you don't have one working with Yii, this one works:

 ```apache